reshufflehq/reshuffle-salesforce-connector/README.md

-The configuration also uses `RESHUFFLE_RUNTIME_BASE_URL` to point to the base URL of the server hosting the Reshuffle runtime, and `RESHUFFLE_ENCRYPTION_KEY` which is a 64 digit hex string (32 bytes) which is used to encpyt the access tokens received from Salesforce during the authentication process.
+The configuration also uses `RESHUFFLE_RUNTIME_BASE_URL` to point to the base URL of the server hosting the Reshuffle runtime, and `RESHUFFLE_ENCRYPTION_KEY` which is a 64 digit hex string (32 bytes) which is used to encrypt the access tokens received from Salesforce during the authentication process.

 #### Connector events